These pages do not apply outside Great Britain.

 Oral assessents in a recruitment or promotion process

-In a way it should not really matter that a job interview, for example, is likely to be a normal day-to-day activity.
+Generally it should not really matter that eg a job interview is likely to be a normal day-to-day activity.
 The stammer will probably have substantial effects on other more normal day-to-day activities anyway.
-Even so, the job interview argument may be useful as part of the argument that the stammer is a disability.
+Even so, the job interview argument may be useful as part of the argument in an employment claim that the stammer is a disability.
 After all, it is a situation where the employer will often have seen the stammer.
-If speech is difficult in a job interview, this may in practice help cut through a discussion which might otherwise get bogged down in what effects there are or aren't in more normal activities.
+If speech is difficult in a job interview, this may in practice help cut through a legal argument which might otherwise get bogged down in what effects there are in other more normal activities.
 Having said that, since there is no case law directly on job interviews (so far as I know), the employer may try to argue a job interview is not a 'normal day-to-day activity', despite the strength of the legal argument based on Paterson.
+I find it difficult to see though how such an argument by the employer would succeed.

 A claimant might argue additionally that even if the stammer does not meet the definition of 'disability', there is a perceived disability.